 serial port) so any PC can interface with the EBB using any

-Version v2.0.1 is being shipped on some EBBs, so you may want to
+Version v2.0.1 is currently being shipped on all EBB.
+You may want

 EiBotBoard Firmware Version 2.0.2 Pre-built HEX Files: